google/dagger/android.md

 ## Recommended ProGuard Settings

-If you don't use [Error Prone](https://github.com/google/error-prone), add the following to your proguard configuration:
+Dagger uses [Error Prone](https://github.com/google/error-prone) annotations.
+If you don't use it, you may want add the following to your proguard configuration:

 ```
 -dontwarn com.google.errorprone.annotations.*